LuisTorres262/Wireshark-Lab/README.md

 <img src="https://i.imgur.com/32yFNQ3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 Filter for SSH traffic only.
-You can now see the SSH traffic in Wireshark due to connecting the VM's with SSH.
+You can now see the SSH traffic in Wireshark due to connecting the VMs with SSH.

 <img src="https://i.imgur.com/jTa7Td5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>